Beautiful late summer weekend, lower humidity Sunday

 A cold front will cross the state on Tuesday, reinforcing the comfortable pattern.
 The air appears to be too dry for anything more than some patchy clouds and perhaps an isolated shower.

-The remainder of the week will be sunny and fell like early autumn.
+The remainder of the week will be sunny and feel like early autumn.

 Forecast